ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 - Interface configurations
 - Firewall NAT & Rules
 - User Manager

 Provide brief description of what these changes affect in the network system particularly between the internal network and the DMZ and seek to fix these changes to revert the network into a safe state.

 ### B) Finding the root cause and mitigating it
 After investigating and analyzing the changes in the previous task, you should realize that there is a suspicious account associated in the pfSense that has excessive permissions.
 In the older versions of pfSense there were vulnerabilities that allowed certain things to happen to get root access if the WebGUI admin was logged in during the attack.

 Figure out what cybersecurity vulnerability was used to gain these rights, how the vulnerability can be used to gain these rights and seek to provide an explanation of how and why this vulnerability was effective, which versions of pfSense does it affect and how it was fixed in the later versions of pfSense.

-Note: Although the pfSense version currently used in the KVM is 2.7.X, in this scenario you can assume the vulnerability is related to a version is older.
+Note: Although the pfSense version currently used in the KVM is 2.7.2, in this scenario you can assume the vulnerability is related to version 2.7.0.

-### C) Incident Response Report?
-TBD

 ---